equinix-labs/terraform-metal-kubernetes-bgp/README.md

 We will be using kubeadm to bootstrap the Kubernetes cluster.

 To start we will be deploying a single master server with 3 workers.
-We do not want to expose the Kubernetes components over the public internet and because of how the interface and network setup at Packet is we have to make this clear in out config as it by default will listen on all IPs/interfaces.
+We do not want to expose the Kubernetes components over the public internet and because of how the interface and network setup at Equinix Metal is we have to make this clear in out config as it by default will listen on all IPs/interfaces.

 Example kubeadm.yaml: